shtechair/vqa-sva/README.md

 * ResNet-152 feature of MS COCO images: extracted with [MCB's preprocess code](https://github.com/akirafukui/vqa-mcb).

-* Our training question and answer data for VQA: coming soon.
+* Our training question and answer data for VQA2.0: [Baidu Pan](https://pan.baidu.com/s/1o7RME86#list/path=%2FVQA2.0%20data).

 ## Training from scratch

 Set the arguments and run `train_VQA.py`.

 ## Pretrained models
-Coming soon.
-The best single model accuracy on `test-dev` of VQA-1.0 and VQA-2.0 with skip-thought vector initialization and Visual Genome training data are **67.19** and **64.73** respectively.
+The best single model accuracy on `test-dev` of VQA-1.0 and VQA-2.0 with skip-thought vector initialization and Visual Genome training data are **67.19** and **64.78** respectively.
+[Here](https://pan.baidu.com/s/1o7RME86#list/path=%2FVQA2.0%20data%2Fmodel) is the model on VQA-2.0.

 ## Citation